dianeschuh/ArtAttentionSymbioses/README.md

 Please refer to the attached score for the performance.
 This device is based on a reinjection matrix, with feedback cascades.
 It is therefore essential to work with someone at the mixing console, or to add an audio limiter.
+Set up for 2d ambisonics, 12 channels.
+This Max patch has a presentation mode that can be set-up as a video stage monitor for time synchronisation with the instrumentist.
-Set up for 2d ambisonics, 12 channels (If you want to play the set-up with the added video please ask the author of the video : Tania Cortés Becerra https://www.taniacortesbecerra.com/)
+(If you want to play the set-up with the added video please ask the author of the video : Tania Cortés Becerra https://www.taniacortesbecerra.com/)

 Program notes: